-- 11.1 Frauds are often discovered as a result of whistleblowing and the council has arrangements in place to enable such information to be properly dealt with, and to keep the Whistleblower protected. - 11.2 Referrals to a Whistleblowing Officer may be forwarded to the Internal Audit and Counter Fraud Team if there is a financial aspect to a complaint.
-In particular, all whistleblowing cases related to fraud and financial irregularity will be subject to initial enquiries by the Audit and Counter Fraud Manager to confirm or repudiate suspicions raised, and if the concerns are substantiated a full investigation will be undertaken. - 11.3 The Chief Finance Officer will be informed of all fraudulent matters and will decide on the appropriate action following the results of the investigation. - 11.4 A report of instances of all uses of this Policy shall be provided to the Audit Committee and the Employment Matters Committee.
-This report will not identify any parties using this Policy, but is intended to monitor whistleblowing procedures.
+- 10.1 Raising a concern with malicious intent or for personal gain or the gain of others is not acceptable and may lead to disciplinary action under the Council's Disciplinary Policy.
+If in any doubt employees should contact the relevant whistleblowing officer. - 11.
+Responsible Officer Frauds are often discovered as a result of whistleblowing and the Council has arrangements in place to enable such information to be properly dealt with, and the whistleblower protected. - 11.1 Referrals to particular Specialist teams may be forwarded to the Internal Audit/Finance team if there is a financial aspect to a complaint.
+In particular, all whistleblowing cases related to fraud and financial irregularity will be subject to initial enquiries by the Audit Services Manager to confirm or repudiate suspicions raised, and if the concerns are substantiated a full investigation will be undertaken.

+11.2 The Chief Finance Officer needs to be informed of all fraudulent matters and will decide on the appropriate action following the results of the investigation.
+A report of instances of all uses of this Policy shall be provided to the Audit Committee.
+This report will not identify any parties using this Policy, but is intended to monitor Whistleblowing procedures.